 Spend a summer day on the prairie!
 Join many of Iowa's conservation leaders at Vincent Bluff State Preserve for a day of land care, community and hands-on experience restoring a true remnant prairie!
 Together, we'll remove brush and invasive species to enhance the health of this unique, urban prairie.
 A light lunch will be provided.
+An RSVP is requested for this event.
 This event precedes the Iowa Prairie Conference.

-Iowa Natural Heritage Foundation, Pottawattaomie County Conservation, Harrison County Conservation, The Nature Conservancy in Iowa, Department of Natural Resources, Loess Hills Preservation Society, Iowa Prairie Network, Loess Hills Alliance, Fontenelle Forest
+Iowa Natural Heritage Foundation, Fontenelle Forest, Harrison County Conservation, Iowa Department of Natural Resources, Loess Hills Alliance, Loess Hills Preservation Society, Iowa Prairie Network, The Nature Conservancy in Iowa, Pottawattamie County Conservation.

 - Water bottle

 - Clothes you don't mind getting beat up and sturdy shoes

 - Tools, if you have them